Claim Denied Boarding Compensation

 - If you are travelling with a pet, a valid pet passport or animal health certificate

 In a sense, to be entitled to compensation, passengers need to satisfy all three of these conditions.
 At SkyRefund we have been in the position of having to explain to passengers that under EU law, they are not entitled to compensation for denied boarding if they were not at their gate at the required time.

-However, in most cases, the passenger would not be to blame for her denied aircraft access.
+However, in most cases, the passengers would not be to blame for their denied aircraft access.